-Not only should organisations protect their own APIs, but they should also protect traffic going to external third-party APIs.
-This prevents accidentally leaking OAuth tokens obtained for third-party APIs, such as those used to integrate with Salesforce, Google’s GSuite, Twitter, and others.
-To overcome this problem, the addition of a reverse gateway may be used to apply API management techniques to outbound API calls to third-parties.
-Let’s review what reverse gateways are, how they work, and why they are important for an API management strategy.
+As well as protecting their own APIs, organisations should also protect traffic going to external third-party APIs.
+Doing so prevents accidentally leaking OAuth tokens obtained for third-party APIs, such as those used to integrate with Salesforce, Google’s GSuite, Twitter and others.

 A reverse gateway acts as both a proxy to external third-party APIs and also as a token manager.
-Each managed third-party API is given a specific URL within the API manager, e.g. /twitter, and is routed through the API gateway rather than directly to the API.
+Each managed third-party API is given a specific URL within the API manager, for example /twitter, and is routed through the API gateway rather than directly to the API.

 Whenever API requests are sent to this internal URL using the sub-token, the internal API management layer asserts the sub-token and then forwards the request, injecting the actual OAuth token for the service in the process.